 My Final Words of Advice

-Let the haters, hate.
+Let the haters hate.
 Let the neutrals be neutral.
-Drop the pressure to do better, look better, be better.
+Drop the pressure to do better, look better, and be better.
 Stop settling for a false sense of belonging.
 Just be YOU so your tribe can finally find you.
-Once they do, you’ll understand what it really feels like to belong.
+Once they do, you’ll understand what it feels like to belong.

 Isn’t that what you wanted all along?